Skip to main content

 For high-stakes transactions such as signing a deed of sale (acte de vente) before a Quebec notary, the mandate should ideally be notarized to constitute authentic evidence (acte authentique) under CCQ art.
 2819, providing maximum legal certainty for all parties involved, including the notary, buyer, seller, and financial institutions.

 A Quebec special real estate mandate (mandat spécial immobilier) is a formal legal instrument by which a principal (mandant) grants a specifically identified agent (mandataire) the authority to carry out precisely defined real estate transactions or administrative acts on the principal's behalf under the law of mandate (mandat) governed by articles 2130-2185 of the Civil Code of Quebec.
 Unlike a general power of attorney (procuration générale) that grants broad authority over all the principal's affairs, or a special power of attorney for personal care, the special real estate mandate is carefully limited in scope to a specific transaction, property, or category of acts.
 The mandate may authorize the agent to sign a purchase offer, negotiate and execute a deed of sale, execute a lease agreement, manage rental property, sign mortgage documents, receive or pay proceeds of a real estate transaction, or perform any other precisely described real estate act.
 The mandate is governed by the fundamental provisions of Quebec civil law on mandate: article 2130 C.c.Q. defines the mandate as a contract by which a person, the mandatory, empowers another person, the mandatary, to represent the mandatory in the performance of a juridical act with a third person; article 2135 C.c.Q. establishes that a mandate is either special — for a particular act — or general — for all of the mandatory's affairs; and article 2138 C.c.Q. imposes on the mandatary the obligation to carry out the mandate personally unless authorized to sub-mandate, and to act prudently and diligently in the mandatory's best interests.
-In Quebec's civil law system, where notarized real estate deeds are the norm and notaries have extensive authority over property transactions, a special real estate mandate is frequently prepared as a notarized act (acte notarié) to ensure it meets the formalities required for use in notarial real estate transactions.
+In Quebec's civil law system, where notarized real estate deeds are the norm and notaries have extensive authority over property transactions, a special real estate mandate is frequently prepared as a notarized act (acte notarié) to confirm it meets the formalities required for use in notarial real estate transactions.
 However, private mandates under hand (sous seing privé) are also valid under the CCQ for acts that do not themselves require notarization.
 The obligation of good faith under art.
 1375 C.c.Q. applies throughout the mandate relationship, requiring both parties to act honestly and transparently.

 When Do You Need a Special Real Estate Mandate (Quebec)?